 10. Not setting expectations before hiring in order to decrease odds of later firing.
 Make sure to set out all on-the-job expectations so you and your candidate can be on the same page before committing to one another.

 Knowing what to avoid will help you focus on what you should be doing.
 Developing future leaders, along with developing great systems, gives you tremendous leverage in your business.
-But you must find the right person – the best person available for the position.
-Ultimately, understanding the what the you, the position, and the company needs will help ensure that the candidate is not only right for the job, but that the job is right for the candidate.
+But you must recruit the best employee – the best person available for the position.
+Ultimately, understanding what you, the position, and the company need will help ensure that the candidate is not only right for the job but that the job is right for the candidate.
 So do your homework.
 And, remember it is better to hire slowly and fire quickly than to hire quickly and fire slowly.